tylercallison/tylercallison/README.md

 Hi 👋 My name is Tyler Callison
 ===============================

-Web Developer
+Software Engineer
 -------------

-I am a Senior majoring in Computer Science at San Diego State University and currently work at CrowdStrike.
+I am a Software Engineer at CrowdStrike.
 I have a passion for programming and love the ever-progressing field that allows me to create anything I set my mind to.

-* 🌍  I'm based in San Diego, California
-* ✉️  You can contact me at [callisontyler@gmail.com](mailto:callisontyler@gmail.com)
-* 🚀  I'm currently working on [GreekSuite](http://greek-suite.com)
-* 🤝  I'm open to collaborating on websites and mobile applications

 ### Skills